If your struggling with Grief issues, please take our survey to see the severity

 A child, a teenager or an adult can recover from the devastating effects of a parent or sibling gone missing or who has died.
 In my article on childhood developmental traumas and how resilience can assist in the recovery of a major shock or trauma such as a death in the family, I list key resilience strategies and techniques.

-If a child, teenager or adult can get professional help, and if they have a safe and supportive family system, and access to professional therapy and support, the survivor can bounce back over time and embrace life again in a positive way.
+If a child, teenager or adult can get professional help, and if they have a safe and supportive family system, and access to professional grief therapy and support, the survivor can bounce back over time and embrace life again in a positive way.
 This is how the grieving process can allow us to move on again with our lives.